davorvr/MIROSLAV-analysis/README.md

 ### License

-You can modify any part of MIROSLAV freely under the GPLv3 license - if you have any questions, problems, or ideas on how to improve MIROSLAV, feel free to reach out to us, submit a GitHub issue, or a pull request.
+You can modify any part of MIROSLAV freely under the **GPLv3** license - if you have any questions, problems, or ideas on how to improve MIROSLAV, feel free to reach out to us, submit a GitHub issue, or a pull request.

+The MIROSLAV logo is created by Petra Šoštarić Mužić and licensed under the **CC BY-NC-SA 4.0** license - more details can be found in the repository's [`logo/` directory](logo/).